The Concord Pact/Community Expectations

 Arrival time is dependent on a student’s first class; arrive on campus, chip in, proceed to your first class, and sanitize your space.
 If you arrive before your first class begins, you may find space outside or in our tents or chip in to a designated spot on campus.
 Breakfast snacks will be available in the Main School Lobby for day students arriving early.

-Day students should depart campus upon completion of their class day or proceed to arts/athletic commitments.
-All day students should plan to depart campus as soon as possible following their last scheduled activity on campus.
-Dinner is not provided to day students at this time.
+Day students should plan to depart campus as soon as possible following their last scheduled activity on campus.
+Dinner is not provided to day students on most evenings.
+However, there will be opportunities when day students will be invited to stay for dinner on a Friday evening prior to an on campus event.
+This will be communicated with the community.
+Students must follow all guidelines for eating when this option is offered.
 Club meetings and similar activities will remain virtual, so day students will not remain on campus for any evening commitments.
 More information will be forthcoming on where day students may wait between the end of their classes and departing campus (if there is a necessary wait or delay prior to pickup).

 If students must ride in a car or on public transportation with people outside their immediate family, they must sanitize frequently, wear a mask at all times, and keep windows down to allow for airflow.
 Six feet or more of distancing must be adhered to whenever possible.
 Students should carpool only with the same groups, as each member of any additional group will be considered a close contact should any one student contract the virus.
 There should be no eating or drinking, as that will not allow for effective mask use.

-- Boarders will have assigned seats by house in the Stu-Fac for all three meals of the day.
-A hot meal option will be offered for each meal for boarding students.
-They can eat their meals in the Stu-Fac, outside, or in their rooms.
+- Boarders will be offered a hot meal option for each meal.
+They can eat their meals in the Stu-Fac, outside more than 6 feet apart from all others, or in their rooms.

 - Morning snacks such as Kind bars and fruit will continue to be provided.
 Snacks must be eaten outside only.

-CA will provide lunch for adults and students during the week.
-Due to seating limitations, adults’ lunches will be grab-and-go.
-Dinner will be available for boarders and community residents on duty.
-Due to seating limitations, for other community residents, dinner will be grab-and-go.
+CA will provide lunch for adults and students during the week Due to seating limitations, adults’ lunches will be grab-and-go.
+Dinner will be available for boarders and community residents.
 On weekends, dining services will be available for boarders and community residents.
-Due to space limitations, only adults on duty will be able to eat in the Stu-Fac.
+Due to space limitations, only adults on duty should eat in the Stu-Fac.

 Dining Hours of Operation